altraxmedia/ddex-ern/README.md

 A **first PHP** library* to generate DDEX ERN XML files from pre-defined PHP classes.
 Required PHP >= 7.4 with DOM extension.
 *-in public access on GitHub
-## Development
+## Developing
-Library is current on alpha-developing stage, and may contain bugs.
+Library is unfinished, and may contain bugs.
 ## Documentation
 Documentation isn't finished, yet.
 Sorry for inconvience.
 ## Contribution